✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Kīhei, South Maui

 Not a resort but the smartest move for budget-conscious travelers.
-Fully equipped condos 1–2 blocks from the beach in Kīhei, with full kitchens, laundry, and living space at per-night rates that make the resort alternatives look absurd.
-Kamaole Beach Parks I, II, and III are all within walking distance.
-Filter for 4.7+ stars and verify direct beach proximity.
+Fully equipped condos near the beach in Kīhei at per-night rates that make the resort alternatives look absurd.
+See our Hotel vs. Airbnb guide for how to evaluate the true cost.

 Getting Around

 Rent a car.
-This is non-negotiable.
+Non-negotiable.
 Maui has no meaningful public transit and the experiences that define the island — the Road to Hana, Haleakalā, the Upcountry, Big Beach — are inaccessible without one.
-Book your rental car before you book your hotel; availability tightens significantly for peak dates and prices spike dramatically last-minute.
+Book your rental car before you book your hotel.

 You don't need a 4WD.
 The Road to Hana is navigable in any standard vehicle.
-A compact or midsize car is actually easier on the narrow one-lane bridges than an SUV.
-The only time you need 4WD is if you're planning the unpaved back road around the south side of the island — which most rental agreements prohibit anyway.
+A compact is actually easier on the narrow one-lane bridges than an SUV.

-The Honopiʻilani Highway (the main road connecting Kahului to west Maui) gets genuinely congested in both the morning and late afternoon.
-Plan your drives to avoid 7–9am and 4–6pm on this route.
-Alternatively, the mountain road through Kula and Upcountry adds 20 minutes but is beautiful and usually clear.
+The Honoapiʻilani Highway gets genuinely congested in the morning and late afternoon.
+Plan drives to avoid 7–9am and 4–6pm.

 Your Maui Pre-Trip Checklist